The Best Reciprocating Saws Australia, Information, Buyers Guides, Comparisons and Reviews

 There are two main types of reciprocating saws; light duty and heavy duty.
 The best reciprocating saw for you will fall into one of these two categories.

 These reciprocating saws are relatively small and lightweight, but pack quite a punch.
 They can be used for a multitude of applications, including small pruning tasks and general purpose cutting.
+You can purchase a light duty cordless reciprocating saws or corded reciprocating saws are also available.

 Heavy-duty reciprocating saws are the largest, most powerful, and most common reciprocating saws available.
 They are quite heavy, but good luck finding an application that exceeds their capabilities.
+You can purchase a heavy duty cordless reciprocating saws, for the ultimate power you may want to check out an electric reciprocating saw.

 Reciprocating saws feature many different components, and having a sound understanding of these plays an important part in the purchasing process.
 Knowledge of these parts also aids in the efficient and effective use of the tool.